Your cart

 At Braunschweiger Jewelers, we include an insurance appraisal upon request with the purchase.
 This practice is common in the jewelry industry because sometimes things get misplaced.
 It's worth knowing jewelry's value when leaving the store.

 If you haven’t purchased from either of our jewelry stores, you can bring it to us for appraisal.
-Our jewelry appraisals start at $125 for one piece but may cost more depending on complexity.
+Most jewelry appraisals start at $150 for one piece but may cost more depending on complexity and the number of pieces being appraised.

 Jewelry appraisal costs aren't static.
 Paperwork, such as a GIA certificate for a diamond or a previous appraisal from another gemologist, could lower the price.
 Since statistics are already delineated by another qualified gemologist, the documents just require confirmation by our in-house experts.